square/connect-api-examples/connect-examples/v2/csharp_payment/README.md

 * You'll see a simple payment form that will charge $1.00.
 * You can test a valid credit card transaction by providing the following card information in the form:

-    * Card Number 4532 7597 3454 5858
+    * Card Number 4111 1111 1111 1111
     * Card CVV 111
     * Card Expiration (Any time in the future)
     * Card Postal Code (Any valid US postal code)

-You can find more testing values in this [article](https://docs.connect.squareup.com/articles/using-sandbox)
+You can find more testing values in [Sandbox Test Values](https://developer.squareup.com/docs/testing/test-values)

 **Note that if you are _not_ using your sandbox credentials and you enter _real_ credit card information, YOU WILL CHARGE THE CARD.**